vikash-india/PhotographyNotes2Myself/photography/photoshop_workflows/P001-SelectionTechniques.md

 ### Concepts
 * There are many techniques to create a selection.
 * Multiple selection techniques can be combined to create a single selection.
-* Sometime it's easier to select the opposite of what needs to be selected.
+* Sometimes it's easier to select the opposite of what needs to be selected.
 Then invert the selection by clicking Menu - Select - Inverse Selection.
 * There are common operations applicable to a selection irrespective of the selection technique used.
 * Adjust Selections